Early Intervention Services

 Early Intervention serves children from ages birth to three years old who reside in Lancaster County, Pennsylvania.
 We provide support to infants and toddlers who are experiencing difficulty reaching developmental milestones like walking, talking, learning and becoming independent.

-Early Intervention does not diagnose children.
-We have provided services to families with children who have diagnoses of Autism, Cerebral Palsy, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
-For families interested in a diagnosis, we recommend contacting your child's physician and requesting a referral to a developmental pediatrician or other professional qualified to diagnose.
+Early Intervention can provide services to families with children who have diagnoses of Autism, Cerebral Palsy, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
+For families interested in a diagnosis for their child, we recommend contacting your child's physician and requesting a referral to a developmental pediatrician or other qualified professional.
+A child does not need to have a diagnosis to receive Early Intervention services.

 For children who have been cared for in the Neonatal Intensive Care Unit at birth, weighed less than 3.5 pounds at birth, have been diagnosed with high lead levels, are homeless, have been prenatally exposed to drugs or have a documented history of abuse and/or neglect, Early Intervention can offer developmental monitoring through our Tracking Program.